AmarnathMurugan/amarnathmurugan.github.io/_projects/graphics.md

 A compilation of the projects I worked on while learning graphics by myself.<br><br>
 ### Raytracing on Multiple Weekends

-Following the [Raytracing in one weekend](https://raytracing.github.io/) ebook series, I implemented a Raytracer from scratch in C++.
+I implemented a Raytracer from scratch in C++, following the [Raytracing in one weekend](https://raytracing.github.io/) ebook series.
 The project was a helpful refresher for the maths used in graphics and contextualized the concepts.
 The first book focused on implementing vector math functions, rays, ray-sphere interactions, shading, aliasing, positionable camera, and lens blur.
 The following images show scenes that implement these features.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">